 When you set up hosting with Siteground, you’ll also be able to choose and purchase your domain name through them, unless you prefer to purchase it elsewhere.

 What Platform do I need for a Profitable Blog?

 The platform is the software that you’ll use to publish your content (articles, graphics) for your blog.

 WordPress is the most popular blogging platform because it’s easy to customize with plugins and themes (how your site looks) and it’s very user-friendly- after you learn it.

 Setting up WordPress is the last step after you purchase hosting for your site.

-*Note: You’ve probaby read that you MUST be self-hosted if you want to start a blog that you can fully monetize.
-After you hosting account is setup, you will go into your account and connect WordPress – the only option will be the wordpress.org version, which is the correct self-hosted platform.
+*Note: You’ve probably read that you MUST use self-hosted WordPress (WordPress.org, NOT WordPress.com) if you want to start a blog that you can fully monetize.
+After you hosting account is setup, you will go into your account and connect WordPress – the only option will be the WordPress.org version, which is the platform you want.

-After you sign up for hosting, you’ll be able to easily set up your WordPress platform and start publishing your blog posts in no time!
+After you sign up for hosting, you’ll be able to easily set up your WordPress platform and start creating your blog posts.

 *Note, I may receive a commission for purchases made through the hosting links below.
 I only recommend products and services that I feel are truly beneficial to my readers.